TwilioDevEd/account-security-quickstart-servlets/README.md

 # Twilio Account Security Quickstart - Two-Factor Authentication and Phone Verification

-A simple Java, Spring and AngularJS implementation of a website that uses Twilio Account Security services to protect all assets within a folder.
+A simple Java, Servlets and AngularJS implementation of a website that uses Twilio Account Security services to protect all assets within a folder.
 Additionally, it shows a Phone Verification implementation.

 It uses four channels for delivery, SMS, Voice, Soft Tokens, and Push Notifications.
 You should have the [Authy App](https://authy.com/download/) installed to try Soft Token and Push Notification support.